 Kunst Gallery, The Old Nail Shed, Campbell Street, Belper

 Contemporary work and 1970s screenprinted posters.
-The gallery is open on Friday and at the weekends.
+The gallery is open on Friday and at weekends.

 Leabrooks Gallery, Somercotes

-From February 18-March 3, Fresh Fields – an eclectic mix of stunning art work by a variety of artists new to the gallery – will be on display.
+Until March 3, Fresh Fields, an eclectic mix of stunning art work by a variety of artists new to the gallery.

 The gallery is open from Monday to Saturday, 10am-5pm and 11am-4.30pm on Sundays.
 Wednesdays by appointment only.
 Details at leabrooksartscomplex.com

 Prints by David Harban and Paul Hipkiss, paintings by Chris Tkacz, Carol Hill and John Scott-Martin, textiles by Jacqui Wakeley and ceramics by Andrew Metheson.
 These artists are all members of the Royal Birmingham Society of Artists.The gallery is open from 9am-5pm Wednesday to Saturday.
 For details go to littlelondongallery.co.uk